SallyWS14/Sally-Weather-Bot/README.md

 - Add the bot to your server using this authentication link:
 	[Sally Authentication](https://discord.com/api/oauth2/authorize?client_id=1021956341872472074&permissions=8&scope=bot)
 - Download the `config.json` file to your computer and move it to the same directory as the index.js file
-- run `npm install` to install the required packages
+- Run `npm install` to install the required packages
-- run `npm start` to start the bot
+- Run `npm start` to start the bot

 ## Features